Position Information Are you an Occupational Therapist (OT) with a passion for helping children?

 - Patience, compassion, and resiliency when faced with difficult situations

-The employment list established from this recruitment may also be used to fill future part-time and extra-help positions as they occur during the active status of this list.
+The employment list established from this recruitment may also be used to fill future full-time, part-time and extra-help positions as they occur during the active status of this list.
 Qualified C ounty em ployees who wish to be considered for future positions should consider applying to this recruitment.

 *Salary is negotiable within the established range.
 Benefits described herein do not represent a contract and may be changed without notice.
 Additional information can be found in the Engineers and Scientists of California Union Local 20 Memorandum of Understanding (ESC MOU) and our Employee Benefits directory.
 APPLICATION SUBMISSIONS REQUIRE THE SUPPLEMENTAL QUESTIONNAIRE BE COMPLETED.

 Minimum Qualifications Education